kg583/5MAT/5MAT/README.md

 ## Running 5MAT

-Pass your program via STDIN to `src/driver.lisp` to run it.
+Pass your program via `*args*` to `src/driver.lisp` to run it.

-To debug your program, insert it into `src/debug.lisp` and tweak the debugging parameters to your liking.
+To debug your program, use `src/debug.lisp` and tweak the debugging parameters to your liking.

 ## Writing 5MAT